SOMALILAND POLITICAL PARTIES AND ASSOCIATIONS

 - Copy of the RAC’s announcement (as published in the Official Gazette).

 - (Unofficial) Tables setting out he regional votes for each party/association and working out the percentages and the Article 6 (of the 2011 Law) Code formula for determining the three parties.

-Part One: The Election and the RAC Determination
+25 November 2012: The Election and the RAC Determination

 17 October 2012: The 5 political associations (Xaqsoor, Dalsan, RAYS, Ummada, and Wadani) and and the 2 political parties (Kulmiye and UCID) contesting the nation-wide local elections and the Registration & Approval Committee signed on 9 October 2012 a Code of Conduct on the conditions for ascertaining the three new national parties (after the election).
 The Code also commits the signatories to accepting the outcome of the process.
 (It is in Somali and as signed).

 27 April 2012: Somalilandlaw.com English Language Translation and extensive annotations of the Consolidated Regulation of Political Parties Law (Law No. 14/2011) and its Amendments. (pdf file - 36 pages)